jaylagorio/MinimedTeardown/README.md

 * The back of the LCD screen (photo 2) snaps into the front of the middle board (photo 3).
 * The back of the middle board (photo 4) snaps into the front of the motor board (photo 5)
 * The back of the motor board (photo 6) snaps into the back of the test point interface board (photo 7).

+### Datasheets

+The following chips have been identified in the device and the datasheets have been posted:

+* Cypress 8-Mbit MoBL Static RAM (CY62157DV30)
+* Renesas Technology H8/3067 (H8-3067)
+* Microchip 8-bit CMOS Microcontroller (PIC16C77)

 ### Key Strings